appdev-lessons/hello-world/content.md

 In order to check our work and receive instant feedback, we'll be using a system called Grades (grades.firstdraft.com).
 Let's do some one-time setup to get it configured properly.

-- First, click the button below to load the Grades project in a new browser tab.
+Click the button below to load the Grades project in a new browser tab.
 Then come back to this page and follow the remaining steps.

 LTI{Load Hello, World! assignment}(https://grades.firstdraft.com/launch)[S9ymPy6WCsn18gLbByVbZQ7k]{vfdtzJb5bLYqYwuqgeRKpc5d}(2)[Hello, World Project]